 These are pumpkin spice cupcakes with marshmallow frosting.
 Top these flavorful cupcakes with thick & creamy marshmallow frosting that’s made with store-bought marshmallow creme.
 Pumpkin and marshmallow make a divine flavor duo that elegantly pairs spice and sweet.
-If desired, swap the marshmallow frosting with the caramel frosting used on apple spice cupcakes or try the cinnamon frosting used on these banana cupcakes.
+If desired, swap the marshmallow frosting with the salted caramel frosting used on apple cupcakes or try the cinnamon cream cheese frosting used on these banana cupcakes.

 Tell Me About These Pumpkin Spice Cupcakes with Marshmallow Frosting